urani-trade/solana-dev-onboarding-rs/chapters/03_anchor.md

 * An Anchor program consists of three parts:
   - The `program` module: where the logic is written.
   - The account structs, marked with `#[derive(Accounts)]`, where accounts are validated.
-  - The `declare_id` macro, which creates an `ID` field to store the address of the program.
+  - The `declare_id` macro, creates an `ID` field to store the address of the program.

 <br>